frogody/Optiflow/README.md

 ### Prerequisites

-- Node.js 18+ and npm
+- Node.js 18+
+- npm or yarn
-- Access to Pipedream account (for API integrations)
+- A Pipedream account for integration capabilities

 ### Installation